 Get someone involved in the last stages of the deal

 Present the terms of the deal to someone in your team who has not been involved in the negotiation and has no stake in it.
-Do that during the final stages of the deal to make sure your peer has the proper distance to look at the deal with fresh eyes.
+Do that during the final stages of the deal to make sure your teammate has the proper distance to look at the deal with fresh eyes.

 A peer negotiator to balance you out

 This will feel very uncomfortable.
 You will likely feel compelled to push back.
-It's funny but often you'll find yourself defending the other side and taking their position in the negotiation.
+It's funny, but often you'll find yourself defending the other side and taking their position in the negotiation.

-If you're self aware and you trust the person you're pair negotiating with this will be a very healthy interaction highlighting opportunities as well as weaknesses in your current position.
+If you're self-aware and you trust the person you're pair negotiating with, this will be a very healthy interaction highlighting opportunities as well as weaknesses in your current position.

 Try this out next time you're negotiating and see for yourself what a difference it'll make.

 Highly practical negotiation tips for B2B SaaS sales reps, startup founders and tech hustlers who want to close better deals and create bigger wins.